Furetur/Concurrency4D/README.md

 # Concurrency4D

+## Summary

+Current approaches to multi-threaded programming in modern languages such as async/await, coroutines and channels, actors, MapReduce, and threads do not protect the user from the non-determinism that can arise from multi-threading.
+This approach aims to solve this issue.

+## How to use

+At this moment, there are several ways how you can use our library in your project:

+1. Add this git repository as a dependency to your Gradle build with the `sourceControl` feature.
+2. Download the library and add it to your classpath manually.
+Java 19 is required.
+3. (Coming soon) Dependency from the Maven Repository,

 ## Tutorial

 In this section, a brief introduction to the library API is presented, accompanied by examples of code.